MaxSmile/EasyVPN-Free/README.md

 Android application which lets you easily to connect to a number of free VPN server around the world with just a single tap!

 The list of servers the application connect is http://www.vpngate.net/ **VPN Gate Academic Experiment Project** is an online service as an academic research at Graduate School of University of Tsukuba, Japan.
-The purpose of this research is to expand the knowledge of "Global Distributed Public VPN Relay Servers" .
+The purpose of this research is to expand the knowledge of "Global Distributed Public VPN Relay Servers".

 ----
 ###Demo